Ultimate Fruitland Real Estate Investing Guide for 2026

 Property Taxes

-If property taxes keep going up, the homebuyer’s loan payments also keep growing.
-Homeowners who are having trouble handling their loan payments may fall farther behind and sooner or later default.
+Because property tax escrows are included with the mortgage loan payment, increasing property taxes mean higher house payments.
+Homeowners who are having trouble handling their mortgage payments could fall farther behind and sooner or later default.

 Real Estate Market Strength